robwalch/foms-demuxed/README.md

 - Which percentage of users experience a p90 stall duration?
 - Have curiosity and a bit of luck (Ask if it's a valve.)

+### TE-YUAN HUANG
+QoE Impact from Router Buffer sizing and Active Queue Management

+### STEVE ROBERTSON
+This talk is not really about JavaScript

+- dropped frames are not really caused by network conditions. dropped frames happen when:
+    - switching tabs
+    - audio and video tracks are not perfectly aligned
+    - other page/browser/os performance issues
+- don't change from the ideal path just because of dropped frames

+### ASHUTOSH AGRAWAL
+Doing Server-Side Ad Insertion on Live Sports for 25.3M Concurrent Users

 ## Notes